commercetools/commercetools-sdk-java-v2/docs/Migration.md

 This guide helps developers to migrate from the version 1.x to the version 2.x of Java SDK.

-The main difference is that the new JAVA SDK follow the structure of the api path.

-So:   <strong>projectKey + endpoint + http method(get or post) + execution. </strong>

 ## Table of content

 * [Client Configuration and Creation](#client-configuration-and-creation)